tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - can be generic — `class Employee implements Comparable<Employee>`
    - use as super type — supports `instanceof`, `extend`, multiple inheritance
      - diamond problem — see below
-   - initialization time point — initialized when they are first accessed, typically by reading a field that is not a compile time constant

 1. default methods
    - `default` implementation